Prelude to the Battle of Cumberland Church

 Confederates Evacuate Richmond and Petersburg

 Encouraged by the Federal victory at Five Forks, Grant ordered a general assault on the Confederate entrenchments around Petersburg on April 2.
 Federal troops breached the Confederate defenses during the Third Battle of Petersburg and forced the Confederates to withdraw to the city’s inner defenses.
 By 10 a.m., Lee realized he could no longer hold the Yankees back.
 He advised President Jefferson Davis to prepare to leave the Confederate capital at Richmond.
 Lee spent the afternoon preparing his withdrawal from Petersburg.

 Lee’s plan was to march his beleaguered army west to Amelia Court House, where he expected to find much-needed provisions.
 From there, he intended to move south to join forces with Major General Joseph E. Johnston’s Army of North Carolina.
 As the Confederates moved west, Sheridan’s cavalry began hounding them almost immediately.

 Army of Northern Virginia on the March

 On April 6, the Federals scored a decisive victory at the Battle of Sailor’s Creek, capturing about 7,000 Confederate soldiers, including nine generals.
 Lee ordered another in a series of night marches to move what remained of his army west.
-The Rebels crossed the Appomattox River that night but failed in their attempts to destroy the wagon bridge at High Bridge on the morning of April 7, enabling the Federals to continue their pursuit.
+The Confederates crossed the Appomattox River that night but failed in their attempts to destroy the wagon bridge at High Bridge on the morning of April 7, enabling the Federals to continue their pursuit.

 Federal Assault at Cumberland Church

 After crossing the Appomattox River, Lee found some high ground around Cumberland Church and entrenched to hold back the Federals while providing his men with much-needed rest.
-There, the Rebels withstood several attacks by the Union’s 2nd Corps.
+There, the Confederates withstood several attacks by the Union’s 2nd Corps.
 As evening fell, the Yankees called off their assault.
 During the night, Grant sent his first message to Lee suggesting that the Confederate commander end the bloodshed and surrender the Army of Northern Virginia.
 Lee declined.
 Instead, he ordered yet another night march west, hoping to reach a potential sanctuary in the Blue Ridge Mountains, which were within his sight.

 Significance of the Battle of Cumberland Church